halfgaar/FlashMQ/README.md

 Builds (AppImage and a Debian/Ubuntu apt server) are provided on [www.flashmq.org](https://www.flashmq.org).

+## Building from source

-Building from source can be done with `build.sh`.
+Building from source should be done with `build.sh`.
 It's best to checkout a tagged release first.
 See `git tag`.

+If you build manually with `cmake` with default options, you won't have `-DCMAKE_BUILD_TYPE=Release` and you will have debug code enabled and no compiler optimizations (`-O3`).
+In other words, it's essentially a debug build, but without debugging symbols.

 ## Docker